dlwicksell/nodem/README.md

-If you don't source the environ file, then you will need to put a copy of v4wNode.m into a directory that is specified in your $ydb_routines (only applicable for YottaDB) or $gtmroutines routines path, or in the 'routinesPath' property in your call to the 'open' API, so that YottaDB/GT.M can find it.
+If you don't source the environ file, then you will need to put a copy of v4wNode.m into a directory that is specified in your $ydb_routines (only applicable for YottaDB) or $gtmroutines routines path, or in the `routinesPath` property in your call to the `open` API, so that YottaDB/GT.M can find it.
 It is located in the ~/nodem/src directory.
-Again, if you don't source the environ file, then you will also need to define the $ydb_ci (only applicable for YottaDB) or $GTMCI environment variable, or set the 'callinTable' property in your call to the 'open' API, and point it at the file nodem.ci, located in the ~/nodem/resources directory, e.g.
+Again, if you don't source the environ file, then you will also need to define the $ydb_ci (only applicable for YottaDB) or $GTMCI environment variable, or set the `callinTable` property in your call to the `open` API, and point it at the file nodem.ci, located in the ~/nodem/resources directory, e.g.

 ```bash